 Attach the dowel rod stem with a generous amount of hot glue on the back of the flower.

+The next way to make easy paper flowers is using a die punch.
 Did you know that there are large punches that punch leaves and petals?
 They’re super fun!
 I have a couple from Fiskars, I used a succulent one, but here’s one that’s all petals punch.
+This one has lots of flower confetti shapes as well.
+Looking for one that has the perfect flower shape – try this one.

 First go ahead and punch out all the pieces multiple times.